CKD Patient Information

 Low protein diet resources for Patients and Caregivers

-- 5.1g of protein per dose with proper diet (1 scoop or 3 tablets).
+- 5.1g of protein per dose with proper diet (1 scoop or 3 capsules).

 - Developed by a Board Certified Nephrologist in the USA.